Paulette McMillan, MS, RD, LDN, CDCES, L.Ac., Dipl.OM, RYT200

 Nationally Board Certified in acupuncture, Chinese Herbal Medicine, and Oriental Medicine by the National Certification Commission for acupuncture and Oriental Medicine (NCCAOM). http://www.nccaom.org/ ; Ayurvedic Doctor (NAMA, AAPNA Credentialed) https://www.ayurvedanama.org/default.aspx; https://www.aapna.org/

-Don Diggs is the co-founder of the Center for Health and Wellness, an integrated center offering clinical nutrition, acupuncture, Chinese herbal medicine and Ayurvedic medicine.
+Don Diggs is the co-founder of the Center for Health and Wellness, an integrated center offering functional medicine nutrition, acupuncture, Chinese herbal medicine and Ayurvedic medicine.

 Don practices Traditional Chinese Medicine including acupuncture combined with Cupping Techniques, Gua Sha Techniques, Electrical Stimulation and Chinese Herbal Medicine.
 He treats a wide variety of conditions which can be referenced in the acupuncture section of this website.